versionone/VersionOne.Client.Requestor/Develop V1 Apps 101 - 01 - Intro and Roadmap.md

 HTML 5 features.
 Try [HTML5 Web Development To The Next Level](http://slides.html5rocks.com/#landing-slide), or more [HTML5 Demos](http://html5demos.com/)

-### Beginners with basic HTML and JavaScript knowledge
+### Novices: readers with basic HTML and JavaScript knowledge

 If you have some experience making web pages with HTML and JavaScript, but are new to the concept of using APIs ([Application Programming Interfaces](http://en.wikipedia.org/wiki/Application_programming_interface),